 There are also several lakes in the area for boating and fishing and Climb Bentonville, nearby, is the area’s only climbing and fitness facilities.

-Thaden, born in Bentonville, was an aviation pioneer.
+Thaden, born in Bentonville, was an true aviation pioneer.
 She set world records, was a friend to Amelia Earhart and was the first woman to win a National Air Race.

-In true celebration of her accomplishments, the Fieldhouse has a cozy cafe named “Louise”.
+In celebration of her accomplishments, the Fieldhouse has a cozy cafe named “Louise”.
 They serve breakfast, lunch and dinner.
 With indoor and outdoor seating, you can dine and watch planes taking off.

-They have a huge outdoor space for fun and lawn games in warmer weather.
+There is also a huge outdoor space for fun and lawn games in warmer weather.
 You can also rent bikes and canoe on Lake Bentonville adjacent to the airfield.

 Go: Bentonville is serviced by the Northwest Arkansas Regional Airport (XNA).
 It’s also easily accessible on a road trip from Interstate 40 and 49.
+Getting around once you are there is very easy.
+Parking is plentiful

-Bite: The Hive, YeYo’s, The Preacher’s Son, Eleven, The Buttered Biscuit, Ozark Mountain Bagel Co., Louise
+Bite: The Hive, YeYo’s, The Preacher’s Son, Eleven, The Buttered Biscuit, Ozark Mountain Bagel Co., Louise are all great places to eat

-Sip: Bike Rack Brewing Co., Bentonville Brewing Co.
+Sip: Bike Rack Brewing Co., Bentonville Brewing Co. are great for local brews